leonnaley/My_Cli_Engine/README.md

 A subclass of the cBot class, this class will add iMoves, sDirection and iHealth.

 ##Game.py
+A module that contains one class
 ##cGame class
 "Creates a world with several layers and bots to inhabit it."

 ##main.py
-Creates some games and run them, for testing purposes and demonstration.
+A module for creating games and runnig them, used now for testing purposes and demonstration.

 ##Unittesting.py
 Holds a class which supports unittesting and mocking of modules.